Oplia512/TicTacToeProject/README.md

 # TicTacToeDesktop
-A stub implementation of a tic tac toe game with desktop ui.
+A stub implementation of a tic tac toe ticTacToeGame with desktop ui.

 In order to run this glorious application, you must:
 1. Clone this repository to your local repo (in order to do it, you have to have [Git](https://git-scm.com/) installed)